 - Printing special products

 At times you can use logos in non-conventional ways such as embroidery, engravings, textile printing, as well as 3-D printing.
-Specialized machines are used by all these products, and these do not support ordinary colored files.
+Specialized machines are used by all these products and these do not support ordinary colored files.
 This is exactly where black-and-white formats become very useful.

 - Faxing and scanning

-Perhaps you have either faxed or scanned a document that has come out absolutely faded.
+Perhaps you have either faxed or scanned a document which has come out absolutely faded.
 However, you need not worry about this with a black-and-white logo.
 In fact, the machine might not support colors while you are either faxing or scanning a document.
 In this case, a monochrome version of the logo becomes extremely handy.
-It will be possible to reinforce contrast as well as shades on the documents by making use of a black-and-white logo, and this will help to make the logo stand out.
+It will be possible to reinforce contrast as well as shades on the documents by making use of a black-and-white logo and this will help to make the logo stand out.

 - Collaborations and partnerships